Tilbury

 Project Details

-The Project will provide reliable power capacity by drawing and storing energy from the grid during off-peak periods and releasing it back to the Ontario grid when energy demand is at its peak.
-The Project is expected to provide significant benefits to Ontario’s ratepayers by reducing the need and cost associated with using gas-fired power plants during times of peak demand as well as helping to clean Ontario’s electricity system.
+The project will provide reliable power capacity by drawing and storing energy from the grid during off-peak periods and releasing it back to the Ontario grid when energy demand is at its peak.
+The project is expected to provide significant benefits to Ontario’s ratepayers by reducing the need and cost associated with using gas-fired power plants during times of peak demand as well as helping to clean Ontario’s electricity system.

 PLEASE NOTE: The proponent name has changed from “Boralex Inc.” to “Tilbury Battery Storage Inc.” a subsidiary of Boralex Inc. The project name has changed from “Tilbury South Battery Energy Storage System (BESS)” to “Tilbury Battery Storage.”
 The Tilbury Battery Storage (formerly Tilbury South BESS) will be submitted into the IESO’s E-LT1 RFP in February 2023.
 The Tilbury North BESS will continue to be advanced for future procurement opportunities.